kenrickraymond/Optimal-Exit-Problem/README.md

-# A Numerical Scheme for the Optimal Liquidation Problem Under Jump Diffusion Dynamics on High-Frequency Data
+# Optimal Liquidation Problem Under Jump Diffusion Dynamics

 This repository contains resources relevant to the project **"A Numerical Scheme for the Optimal Liquidation Problem Under Jump Diffusion Dynamics on High-Frequency Data."**